scotws/LiaraForth/README.md

 started with a 6502 system.

 This project is in the very, _very_ early design stage.
 See the Initial Design Manifest in the docs folder for details.
+There is further information in the MANUAL.

 There is a discussion thread for Liara Forth [at 6502.org](http://forum.6502.org/viewtopic.php?f=9&t=3649).